-(Forthcoming) with Ralph DiFranco You shouldn’t have laughed!
+(2021) with Ralph DiFranco You shouldn’t have laughed!
 The ethics of derogatory amusement. in The Moral Psychology of Amusement edited by Brian Robinson, London: Rowman & Littlefield.

 What makes humor derogatory?
 Traditionally, discussions of derogation have been confined to the exploration of its psychological effects.
 Intuitively however, humor can be derogatory without causing any of these effects.
 Racist jokes told only in the company of racists are still derogatory, even if the target group cannot possibly be lowered any further in their estimation.
 This paper begins by proposing a form of derogation that is independent of effects, and instead is constituted by a speaker’s expression of derogatory attitudes.
 Expressive derogation elucidates what makes humor derogatory across a wide variety of contexts regardless of the particular psychological effects caused.
 The paper then uses the concept of expressive derogation to offer an explanation of why many forms of amusement (racist, sexist, homophobic, transphobic, etc.) are morally problematic independently of their consequences.
 The paper ends by acknowledging that not all derogatory attitudes are morally objectionable, and therefore not all instances of derogatory expression are blameworthy.
 Satirizing, ridiculing, and disparaging through jokes and caricatures may be morally valuable activities when the joker is a member of an oppressed group and the target is a majority group that occupies an unjust social position of power.
 Derogatory humor can prompt the privileged to reflect on their moral failings and foster solidarity among marginalized people.

-(Forthcoming) Plato’s Revenge: Moral Deliberation as Dialogical Activity. in Pacific Philosophical Quarterly.
+(2019) Plato’s Revenge: Moral Deliberation as Dialogical Activity. in Pacific Philosophical Quarterly.

 (2017) Hybrid Speech Acts: A Theory of Normative Thought and Language That ‘Has It Both Ways’. in European Journal of Philosophy.